-- .1 Apply base sheet flashing only after primer coat is 'flashed-off'.
-(Dryknuckle push-test.) - .2 Before applying membrane, always remove the plastic film on the section to be covered if there is an overlap (inside and outside corners and field surface).
-For sanded base sheet membranes, apply primer to the area to be covered. - .3 Position the pre-cut membrane piece.
-Peel back 4" to 6" of the silicone release paper to hold the membrane in place at the top of the parapet.

-- .4 Then, gradually peel back the remaining silicone release paper, pressing down on the membrane with an aluminum applicator to ensure good adhesion.
+- 1. Apply base sheet flashing only after primer coat is 'flashed-off'.
+(Dry-knuckle push-test.) - 2.
+Before applying membrane, always remove the plastic film on the section to be covered if there is an overlap (inside and outside corners and field surface).
+For sanded base sheet membranes, apply primer to the area to be covered. - 3.
+Position the pre-cut membrane piece.
+Peel back 4" to 6" of the silicone release paper to hold the membrane in place at the top of the parapet. - 4.
+Then, gradually peel back the remaining silicone release paper, pressing down on the membrane with an aluminum applicator to ensure good adhesion.
 Use the aluminum applicator to ensure a perfect transition between the up-stand and the field surface.
-Smooth the entire membrane surface with a hand-roller to promote full contact. - .5 Cut off (45-degree) corners at end laps to be covered by the next roll. - .6 Install a reinforcing gusset at all inside and outside corners. - .7 Always seal overlaps at the end of the workday - .8 Avoid the formation of wrinkles, voids or fish-mouths.
+Smooth the entire membrane surface with a hand-roller to promote full contact. - 5.
+Cut off (45-degree) corners at end laps to be covered by the next roll. - 6.
+Install a reinforcing gusset at all inside and outside corners. - 7.
+Always seal overlaps at the end of the workday - 8.
+Avoid the formation of wrinkles, voids or fish-mouths. - 9.
+Round cap nails/screws & plates to be installed at minimum six (6) feet in either direction from parapet inside corners to prevent tenting or loss of adhesion of stripping in combination with perimeter restraint.

-.37 INSTALLATION OF REINFORCEMENTS
+37. INSTALLATION OF REINFORCEMENTS

-.1 Install reinforcements specified for various roof surfaces according to the instructions and illustrations found in manufacturer's technical data & guides.
+1. Install reinforcements specified for various roof surfaces according to the instructions and illustrations found in manufacturer's technical data & guides.

-.38 CAP SHEET INSTALLATION (TORCH-APPLIED MEMBRANE)
+38. CAP SHEET INSTALLATION (TORCH-APPLIED MEMBRANE)

-- .1 Once base sheet is applied, and no defects are apparent, (Installers ensure all seams are cold-probed for apertures.) proceed with cap sheet installation - .2 Begin with double-selvedge starter roll.
-If starter roll is not used, side laps covered in granules must be degranulated by embedding side laps in torch-heated bitumen over a 4" width. - .3 Starting at drain.
-Unroll the cap sheet membrane on the base sheet without adhering, taking care to align the first strip parallel to the edge of the roof. - .4 Weld cap sheet onto base sheet with roofing-torch recommended by membrane manufacturer.
-During application, simultaneously heat both designated contact surfaces so a uniform flow of bitumen is apparent as cap sheet unrolls - .5 During installation, be careful not to overheat the membrane. - .6 Make sure joints between the two layers are staggered by at least 200mm (12"). - .7 Overlap cap sheet side laps by 100mm (4") and end laps by 150mm (6)".
+- 1. Once base sheet is applied, and no defects are apparent, (Installers ensure all seams are cold-probed for apertures.) proceed with cap sheet installation - 2.
+Begin with double-selvedge starter roll.
+If starter roll is not used, side laps covered in granules must be degranulated by embedding side laps in torchheated bitumen over a 4" width. - 3.
+Starting at drain.
+Unroll the cap sheet membrane on the base sheet without adhering, taking care to align the first strip parallel to the edge of the roof. - 4.
+Weld cap sheet onto base sheet with roofing-torch recommended by membrane manufacturer.
+During application, simultaneously heat both designated contact surfaces so a uniform flow of bitumen is apparent as cap sheet unrolls - 5.
+During installation, be careful not to overheat the membrane. - 6.
+Make sure joints between the two layers are staggered by at least 200mm (12"). - 7.
+Overlap cap sheet side laps by 100mm (4") and end laps by 150mm (6)".
 Cut off corners at end laps to be covered by next roll.
-All mateable surfaces must be degranulated. - .8 Complete perfect welds between two membranes.
+All mateable surfaces must be degranulated. - 8.
+Complete perfect welds between two membranes.
 Leave no zone unwelded.
-In cold weather, adjust welding time to obtain homogenous seam (it may be necessary to slow down in certain cases). - .9 Application to be free of blisters, fish-mouths and wrinkles. - .10 Once cap sheet is installed, carefully check all overlapped joints. - .11 During installation, take care to avoid excessive bitumen bleed-out at joints. - .12 Conserve membrane's appearance.
+In cold weather, adjust welding time to obtain homogenous seam (it may be necessary to slow down in certain cases). - 9.
+Application to be free of blisters, fish-mouths and wrinkles. - 10.
+Once cap sheet is installed, carefully check all overlapped joints. - 11.
+During installation, take care to avoid excessive bitumen bleed-out at joints. - 12.
+Conserve membrane's appearance.
 Avoid walking over finished surfaces; use protective walkways as needed.

-.39 HEAT-WELDED CAP SHEETS ON UP-STANDS AND PARAPETS
+39. HEAT-WELDED CAP SHEETS ON UP-STANDS AND PARAPETS